 First Party Special Needs Trust (d4A Trusts | Self-Settled Special Needs Trust | Self Funded Special Needs Trust)

 d4A refers to the part of the United States Code (42 USC 1396(p)(d)(4)(A)) where these trusts gain their statutory authority.
-They are called 1st-party special needs trusts because they are made to be funded with assets already owned by the beneficiary (or with assets the beneficiary is already legally entitled), with a disability, and under 65.
+They are called 1st-party special needs trusts because they are made to be funded with assets already owned by the trust beneficiary (or with assets the beneficiary is already legally entitled to), with a disability, and under 65.
 It contains much of the same restrictive language as a 3rd party special needs trust.
-With the main difference being that that this trust is funded with assets of person who actually has the disability.
+The main difference is that this trust is funded by the assets of a person who actually has a disability.

-- “Disabled” is defined in 42 USC 1382c(a)(3)(A) - unable to engage in substantial gainful activity by reason of medically determinable physical or mental impairment.
+- “Disabled” is defined in 42 USC 1382c(a)(3)(A) as unable to engage in the substantial gainful activity by reason of medically determinable physical or mental impairment.